binnichtaktiv/ytdlp-easy/README.md

 # ytdlp-easy

-A user-friendly Python wrapper for yt-dlp that makes downloading YouTube videos and audio simple through an interactive interface.
+A user-friendly Python wrapper for yt-dlp that provides an interactive interface to easily download videos and audio from yt-dlp-supported platforms.

 ## Features